 “We are grateful to partners like International Paper and L’Oreal for their commitment to restoring the forest ecosystems that provide the necessities of life for both wildlife and local communities,” said Dan Lambe, president, Arbor Day Foundation.

 Each year, millions of monarchs migrate to this area to spend winter among the Oyamel trees, fir trees that protect the butterflies from seasonal rain and cold.
 However, areas of Zona Nucleo require restoration due to illegal logging and wildfires.
-Land Life Company works alongside CONABIO (National Commission), CONANP (Ministry of Protected Natural Areas) and the World Wildlife Fund to restore degraded forest land, protecting the monarch’s habitat for generations to come.
+Land Life Company works alongside CONABIO (National Commission for Biodiversity Use and Knowledge), CONANP (Ministry of Protected Natural Areas) and the World Wildlife Fund to restore degraded forest land, protecting the monarch’s habitat for generations to come.
 This initiative also engages local communities that rely on the forest for their livelihoods, water, and food.
 These communities play a critical role in patrolling monarch nesting grounds to prevent illegal logging.

 “It’s a privilege to work with our partners, along with the local communities, who are so passionate to restore this area for a very special butterfly,” said Willemijn Stoffels, chief operating officer at Land Life Company.